chrishumboldt/rocket-propel/README.md

 Set the background position to center and stop it from repeating.

 ### Background Images
+**Note** that all the image urls already include the relative image path as per $images-root settings variable.

 ##### background-image($image-url, $position: center)
 Set the background image URL of an element with an optional position property.